Instructions for enrolling in courses ANT 1155H/Y, 1156H/Y, 1157H/Y, 1158H/Y

 - Courses can be taken in any term and courses can be weighted as either half-year courses (H) or full-year courses (Y).
 Course numbering is sequential – for your first independent study course in the department, start with ANT 1155 H or Y, for your second course use ANT 1156 H or Y and so on.

-- The form “Reading and/or Research Course” available on the SGS website: https://www.sgs.utoronto.ca/academic-progress/student-forms-letters/ AND a one-page detailed course description, which must include a description of the course and a detailed list of course requirements, including: page-length of papers and deadlines for submission of coursework.
+- The student must submit to the Graduate Office the SGS “Reading and/or Research Course” form AND a one-page detailed course description, which will include a description of the course and a detailed list of course requirements, including: page-length of papers and deadlines for submission of coursework.

-- The Graduate Coordinator will review all requests.
-Approval for these courses will be updated for each student on ROSI.
+The Graduate Coordinator will review all requests.
+Enrolment for these courses will be updated for each student on ACORN/ROSI by the department.

 For further information, please contact the Anthropology Graduate Office – 416-978-5416 or firstname.lastname@example.org.